 This is a traditional bottle hummingbird feeder with a twist—it attaches directly to the window with three industrial strength suction cups.
 The bottle is easy to remove from the metal bracket base for filling and cleaning.
 And it is guaranteed to never fall down.

 We found the best sunflower seed bird feeders for your yard.

 Aspects Jewel Box Window Hummingbird Feeder

 If you prefer a saucer style hummingbird feeder, try this version that attaches to the window with a suction cup bracket.
 It includes a built-in ant moat tray that wraps around the feeder and a perch for the birds to rest.
 The feeder portion lifts out of the base for cleaning, and the lid is hinged for easy sugar-water refills.

 Copper Window Mount Hummingbird Feeder

-These test tubes are just the right size for tiny hummingbirds.
+These tiny tubes are just the right size for tiny hummingbirds.
 Keep in mind that they will need to be filled much more often than a larger nectar feeder.
 We love the pretty copper perch that looks like a tree branch.